thiagoa/ruby_pocket/README.md

 ## Planned Technical Features

-- For the command line CLI, the SQLite Database must live inside the home directory.
 - Database must have proper migrations system (to be implemented with **Sequel**), with transparent / automatic updates.